e-fx/e-fx.github.io/_posts/2023-04-25-Concerns-over-recession-resurface-but-US-dollar-still-rises.md

 author: e-FX
 ---

-## "Concerns over recession resurface but US dollar still rises"
+##  "Concerns over recession resurface but US dollar still rises

 US dollar rises as a safe-haven asset.
 Yesterday, the US dollar rose against other major currencies except for the yen due to an inflow of safe-haven assets.
 However, the US dollar is currently showing a downward trend.